stereobooster/react-ideal-image/introduction.md

 ## Lazy loading

-This is a straightforward feature - do not images which are outside of the screen.
+This is a straightforward feature - do not load images which are outside of the screen.
 Do not need to reinvent a wheel, there is [react-waypoint](https://github.com/brigade/react-waypoint), to trigger actions in the component as soon as it appears on the screen (pseudo code):

 ```js
 <Waypoint onEnter={() => this.setState({src})}>